alexander-sml/azure-wiki/alerts-reference/alerts-for-azure-app-service/An attempt to run Linux commands on a Windows App Service.md

-An attempt to run Linux commands on a Windows App Service.md
+alerts-reference/alerts-for-azure-app-service/An attempt to run Linux commands on a Windows App Service.md